 1. Make the dipping sauce:

-- In a bowl, mix the garlic, soy sauce, Chinkiang vinegar, and sesame oil.
+- In a bowl, mix together garlic, soy sauce, Chinkiang vinegar, and sesame oil.
 Set aside.

 2. Prepare the filling:

-- In a large mixing bowl, combine the ground pork, shiitake mushrooms, soy sauce, dark soy sauce, oyster sauce, five-spice powder, white pepper, cornstarch, water, 4 tablespoons extra light olive oil, and sesame oil.
-Mix well.
+- In a large mixing bowl, combine ground pork, minced shiitake mushrooms, soy sauce, dark soy sauce, oyster sauce, five-spice powder, white pepper, cornstarch, water, 4 tablespoons oil, and sesame oil.
+Stir well until fully incorporated.

-- Add the vegetable mixture to the meat and mushroom mixture.
-Mix well.
+- Add the vegetable mixture to the pork mixture.
+Mix everything thoroughly.

 3. Wrap the potstickers:

-- Place about 1 teaspoon of filling in the center of the wrapper.
-Fold in half, pinching the edges together first in the middle, then all along both sides to tightly seal.
+- Place about 1 teaspoon of filling in the center of a wrapper.
+Wet the edge with water, fold in half, and pinch the center shut.
+Seal both sides tightly.

-- Place the dumpling on the lightly dusted surface.
-Repeat with the rest of the wrappers and filling.
+- Place each finished dumpling on a lightly floured surface.
+Repeat until all wrappers and filling are used.

 4. Pan-fry and steam the potstickers: